 The UHF transmitter actually did perform largely as planned already from the start and soon evolved to a point where the hardware was regarded as predictable and reliable.
 It was planned as a two klystron system, but initially only one tube was installed.
 It was then run with just one klystron until the output power of the second of the two original VA862 Varian klystrons started to drop.

-The VA862 design was special in that it allowed the transmission of very long pulses of up to 10 ms duration.
-This was the result of deliberations in the planning stage, when it was believed that quasi-CW illumination of the beam intersection volume would be required to get acceptable velocity statistics at the remote stations.
-But by 1982, data from CP-0 type experiments clearly demonstrated that good velocity estimates could be had using a common ≈ 350 μs pulse for all sites, so the longpulse capability was never put to serious use, and when performance requirements for new klystrons were drafted, the maximum pulse length was set at 2 ms. A proposal by the Thomson 545 corporation for a klystron with better efficiency than the old Varian tubes was accepted and an order for two tubes was placed.
-Since the transmitter oil tank and much of the waveguide was already prepared to accept two tubes, both new klystrons were installed upon delivery and have since been run in parallel for a typical output power in the order of 3 MW.
+The VA862 design was special in that it allowed for the transmission of very long pulses of up to 10 ms duration.
+This was the result of deliberations in the planning stage, when it was believed that quasi-continuous-wave (CW) illumination of the beam intersection volume would be required to get acceptable velocity statistics at the remote stations.
+But by 1982, data from CP-0-type experiments clearly demonstrated that good velocity estimates could be had using a common \approx 350 μs pulse for all sites, so the long-pulse capability was never put to serious use, and when performance requirements for new klystrons were drafted, the maximum pulse length was set at 2 ms. A proposal by the Thomson corporation for a klystron with better efficiency than the old Varian tubes was accepted, and an order for two tubes was placed.
+Since the transmitter oil tank and much of the waveguide were already prepared to accept two tubes, both new klystrons were installed upon delivery and have since been run in parallel for a typical output power in the order of 2 MW; 3 MW was theoretically possible but rarely achieved because of high reflected power limitations.